Meaningful human control: actionable properties for AI system development: Abstract

 \section{Abstract}

-How can humans remain in control of artificial intelligence (AI)-based systems designed to have autonomous capabilities?
+{How can humans remain in control of artificial intelligence (AI)-based systems designed to perform tasks autonomously?
 Such systems are increasingly ubiquitous, creating benefits - but also undesirable situations where moral responsibility for their actions cannot be properly attributed to any particular person or group.
-The concept of meaningful human control has been proposed to address responsibility gaps and mitigate them by establishing conditions that enable a proper attribution of responsibility for humans (e.g., users, designers and developers, manufacturers, legislators).
-However, the relevant discussions around meaningful human control have so far not resulted in clear requirements for researchers, designers, and engineers.
-As a result, there is no consensus on how to assess whether a designed AI system is under meaningful human control, making the practical development of AI-based systems that remain under meaningful human control challenging.
-In this paper, we address the gap between philosophical theory and engineering practice by identifying four actionable properties which AI-based systems must have to be under meaningful human control.
+The concept of meaningful human control has been proposed to address responsibility gaps and mitigate them by establishing conditions that enable a proper attribution of responsibility for humans; however, clear requirements for researchers, designers, and engineers are yet inexistent, making the development of AI-based systems that remain under meaningful human control challenging.
+In this paper, we address the gap between philosophical theory and engineering practice by identifying, through an iterative process of abductive thinking, four actionable properties for AI-based systems under meaningful human control, which we discuss making use of two applications scenarios: automated vehicles and AI-based hiring.
 First, a system in which humans and AI algorithms interact should have an explicitly defined domain of morally loaded situations within which the system ought to operate.
 Second, humans and AI agents within the system should have appropriate and mutually compatible representations.
 Third, responsibility attributed to a human should be commensurate with that human’s ability and authority to control the system.
 Fourth, there should be explicit links between the actions of the AI agents and actions of humans who are aware of their moral responsibility.
-We argue these four properties are necessary for AI systems under meaningful human control, and provide possible directions to incorporate them into practice.
-We illustrate these properties with two use cases, automated vehicle and AI-based hiring.
-We believe these four properties will support practically-minded professionals to take concrete steps toward designing and engineering for AI systems that facilitate meaningful human control and responsibility.
+We argue that these four properties will support practically-minded professionals to take concrete steps toward designing and engineering for AI systems that facilitate meaningful human control.}

-\keywords{Artificial intelligence \and AI Ethics \and Meaningful Human Control \and Moral responsibility \and Socio-technical systems}
+\keywords{Artificial intelligence, AI Ethics, Meaningful Human Control, Moral responsibility, Socio-technical systems}